-South Sudan is a newly established independent country, with six national parks but with a number of challenges especially of infrastructure causing problems to visitors that try access these parks.
+South Sudan is a newly established independent country, with six national parks but with a number of challenges, especially of infrastructure causing problems to visitors that try to access these parks.
 Animals’ have a seasonal migration from South Sudan to neighboring countries, so the time of exploring south Sudan tribes is different from that of visiting wildlife.
-In case you’re interested in an extensive wildlife adventure we recommend you for an extension tour to Uganda, Kenya, and Tanzania for a better experience.
+In case you’re interested in an extensive wildlife adventure we recommend you for an extension tour UGANDA TANZANIA and KENYA for a better experience.

 The country has a spectacular great River Nile flowing gently through it, on which various water sports can be enjoyed, a vast wetland that is inhabited by numerous birds plus many more attractions.
 The list below highlights some of the best tourist attractions in the country.

 Juba is South Sudan’s capital city and so far the fastest developing in the whole world.
 There are quite a number of investment opportunities, numerous natural resources, the amazing hotels, night clubs, restaurants, plus many more tourist attractions.
 There are a number of administrative offices in this city plus it being a booming trading center in Africa.
 There are a number of public transport services like buses to take you around the city.
 The people are so hospitable and very welcoming.
 Juba is certainly a city you should never miss while in Sudan.

 “Visit south Sudan for a fascinating cultural photography experience”

 Top South Sudan tribes with amazing cultural features and untouched tribal groups